 The summer of 2018 brought TEB’s first studio release “Something on the Surface.”
-The album was released to much critical acclaim and was selected by the Bend Bulletin as a top release of the year.
+The album was released to much critical acclaim and was selected as a top release of the year by multiple media outlets.

 “Ehrenstrom’s songwriting is the through line, and he’s cooked up some winners.
 The 10 tracks explore nearly every corner of the roots-rock realm, from the Tom Petty-esque opener “Wouldn’t Have It Any Other Way” to the jangly, upbeat “Heavy Light” to the riff-y stomper “I Watched the World End.”
 Elsewhere, “Sara” rides a soulful organ riff into a dark ’60s pop groove, while the stuttering piano chords of “Are You Chicago?” recall Ben Folds at his best.” - Brian McElhiney